Annapurna Base Camp Trek Distance

 Gradual Altitude Gain and Acclimatization:

-One of the key factors that make this trek manageable is the gradual altitude gain.
-The route is so organized to let trekkers get enough acclimatization so that you reach an altitude in stages.
+One of the key factors that makes this trek manageable is the gradual altitude gain.
+The route is so organized to let trekkers get enough acclimatization so that they reach an altitude in stages.

 After Ghorepani, you’re at a relatively safe altitude to allow your body to adjust to the thinner air, and each successive day’s trek provides time to acclimatize.